-- (1) (a) Subject to the provisions of the law governing the public service and the provisions of paragraph (b) of this subsection and of section 10, the Minister may appoint for any district or sub-district a magistrate, one or more additional magistrates or one or more assistant magistrates and for every regional division a magistrate or magistrates. - (b) No person shall be appointed as a magistrate of a regional division unless he is a magistrate who has satisfied all the requirements for the degree of baccalaureus legum of a university in the Republic or has passed the Public Service Senior Law Examination or an examination deemed by the Public Service Commission to be equivalent or superior to the said examination, and the board referred to in section 9bis has informed the Minister that he is suitable for appointment as a magistrate of a regional division.

-- (c) A magistrate of a regional division may also be a magistrate of a district. - (2) (a) No person holding any appointment under subsection (1) shall perform the functions of a judicial officer in any magistrate's court, unless he has taken an oath or made an affirmation subscribed by him, in the form set out below, namely-
+- (1) (a) Subject to the provisions of the law governing the public service and the provisions of paragraph (b) of this subsection and of section 10, the Minister may appoint for any district or sub-district a magistrate, one or more additional magistrates or one or more assistant magistrates and for every regional division a magistrate or magistrates. - (b) No person shall be appointed as a magistrate of a regional division unless he is a magistrate who has satisfied all the requirements for the degree of baccalaureus legum of a university in the Republic or has passed the Public Service Senior Law Examination or an examination deemed by the Public Service Commission to be equivalent or superior to the said examination, and the board referred to in section 9bis has informed the Minister that he is suitable for appointment as a magistrate of a regional division. - (c) A magistrate of a regional division may also be a magistrate of a district. - (2) (a) No person holding any appointment under subsection (1) shall perform the functions of a judicial officer in any magistrate's court unless he has taken an oath or made an affirmation subscribed by him, in the form set out below, namely-

-'I, (full name)

-do hereby swear/solemnly and sincerely affirm and declare that whenever I may be called upon to perform the functions of a judicial officer in any magistrate's court, I will administer justice to all persons alike without fear, favour or prejudice and in accordance with the law and customs of the Republic.'.
+'I, (full name) do hereby swear/solemnly and sincerely affirm and declare that whenever I may be called upon to perform the functions of a judicial officer in any magistrate's court I will administer justice to all persons alike without fear, favour or prejudice and, as the circumstances of any particular case may require, in accordance with the law and customs of the Republic of South Africa or of the territory of South West Africa.